- Working at the Phoenix Zoo

 Employment Opportunities in Food Service and Retail:

-Go Concessions and Event Network employee people at the Phoenix Zoo too!
+Lancer Catering and Event Network employ people at the Phoenix Zoo too!

-If you’re interested in working in one of the food service locations at the Zoo, contact Go Concessions.
+If you’re interested in working in one of the food service locations at the Zoo, contact Lancer Catering.
 If you’re interested in working in the retail store, please contact Event Network.
 You can reach these organizations using the information below to learn about job opportunities, benefit information or if you have any questions.

-GO Concessions – Food Service Positions within the Zoo:
+Lancer Catering – Food Service Positions within the Zoo

 Any interest in Retail store positions should be addressed to our Retail Store Partner – Event Network.
 Please call 602.914.4307 or Event Network online for more information.